myakove/disruption-generator/tools/ovirt-inventory/README.md

 ```

 ## Ansible modules
-Definition for tasks in .yaml file you can find on [Ansible docs](http://docs.ansible.com/ansible/latest/modules/) page
+Definition for tasks in .yaml file you can find on [Ansible docs](http://docs.ansible.com/ansible/latest/modules/) page.

 For example ovirt_storage_domains module is used for storages or ovirt_hosts for hosts and so on.

 ## Examples